StableBet

 The Timeform rating of 147 places Frankel beyond debate.
 No horse in the organisation's history has been assessed higher.
 No horse in modern flat racing has approached his combination of speed, stamina, and flawless consistency.
 Across fourteen races from 2010 to 2012, he was never beaten, never extended beyond what he chose to offer, and never failed to produce the kind of performance that left experienced racing people searching for words.

 Newbury was part of that story twice.
 In April 2011, on his reappearance as a three-year-old, Frankel won the Greenham Stakes by four lengths in a performance that delivered his first win as a Classic contender and pointed directly toward the 2000 Guineas.
-In May 2012, returning to the same track as a four-year-old, he won the Lockinge Stakes — Newbury's own Group 1 — by five lengths, starting at 7/2-on against five rivals who knew they had little chance and ran anyway.
+In May 2012, returning to the same track as a four-year-old, he won the Lockinge Stakes, Newbury's own Group 1, by five lengths from Excelebration, starting at 7/2-on against five rivals who knew they had little chance and ran anyway.

 Newbury is well-suited to exceptional horses.
 Its wide, galloping track on good or firm ground allows talent to express itself without the vagaries of softer surfaces or the tactical complications of tighter tracks.
 The straight is long enough to give a free-running horse room to settle.
-The crowd, at its best, fills the grandstands and provides the kind of atmosphere that a horse of Frankel's status deserves.
+The grandstands, at their best on spring and early summer fixtures, fill with crowds who have come to see something worth remembering.

-This is the story of those two appearances at Newbury — what they meant for his career, how they were won, and what they tell us about a track that has long been one of the best in Britain for witnessing top-class flat racing at close quarters.
+This is the story of those two appearances at Newbury: what they meant for his career, how they were won, and what they tell us about a track that has long been one of the finest in Britain for witnessing top-class flat racing at close quarters.

 For more on Newbury's racing programme, see the Lockinge Stakes guide and the Newbury complete guide.